 Undistributed income received by a foreign trust can be attributed to the settlor or the beneficiaries if they are German residents.
-In this case, it can be subject to the settlor's or the beneficiary's personal income tax (see Section IV.iii, infra).
+In this case, it can be subject to the settlor's or the beneficiary's personal income tax.

 iv CFC rules in Germany - Section 7-14 of the Foreign Tax Act